-These Trachten, or folk costumes, represent 10 areas of old Germany… these images were used on a series of postage stamps issued early in the 20th century.
+These Trachten, or folk costumes, represent 10 areas of old Germany… these images were used on a series of postage stamps issued early in the 20th century Germany.

 East Prussia…or Ostpreussen…was the easternmost part of northern Germany, founded by Teutonic Knights in the 13th century.
 It was removed from Germany after WWII and is now part of Russia, Lithuania, and Poland.

-Schwarzwald…or Black Forest…is part of Bavaria in southern Germany…home of the Romantic Road and fairytale castles.
-The young lady is wearing the traditional red pummel hat. and a typical Bavarian half timber style house in background
+Schwarzwald…or Black Forest…is part of Baden-Württemberg in southwest Germany…home of the Romantic Road and fairytale castles.
+The young lady is wearing the traditional red pummel hat of an unmarried woman. and a typical half timber style house is in background

 Schlesien…or Silesia…was on the eastern part of Germany, a hotly disputed land that was taken from Austria by Frederick the Great to become an important part of Prussia in the 18th century.
 It was removed from Germany after WWII and is now part of Poland.